-Any of these factors, on its own, can affect your menstrual cycle.
-And an accident often causes two or more of them at once.
+An accident often causes two or more of them at once.
 In many ways, by refusing to menstruate, your body is putting your health first—allowing you to focus on healing or de-stressing first, before the next cycle of menstruation and fertility begins.

-- If you have abdominal pain
+- If you have abdominal pain or stomach problems

 - If your stomach or abdomen have swollen up or become hard

 - If you are having trouble urinating, blood in your urine, or other bladder related problems

 These can all be signs of more serious issues such as internal bleeding or damage to an internal organ.
 Additionally, you may want to consult your physician or OB/GYN if you go more than 90 days without your period returning or if you are trying to become pregnant.